jacecotton/viewable/README.md

 ### Reusable logic
 Can already use Lit's directives today, which allow for creating "virtual components", or reusing bundles of stateful logic across component views.

 Controllers would allow you to reuse bundles of stateful logic and behavior across component *classes*, which is a bit trickier.
 We have a unique reactivity system, so we can't just lift Lit's Reactive Controllers.

 Our first task is to solve for namespacing, since views and effects expect flat references for dependencies.
+I'm thinking colon separation, e.g. `provider:foo`.

 ### Typing support
 How can views know arg types?